richelbilderbeek/wilson_et_al_pci_rr_review/README.md

 .      |5    |Provide an explicit statement of the question(s) the review addresses (specify the main objectives of the review, ideally in PICO format)
 Methods|6    |Indicate whether a review protocol was registered a priori .      |a    |Where can the protocol be accessed and indicate the name of the protocol registry OR state that it is not available

-b
-Indicate any deviations from the protocol OR that there were no deviations 7
-Eligibility criteria: Describe the animal species to be included in the review (e.g. only mice, vertebrates, large animals)
+.      |b    |Indicate any deviations from the protocol OR that there were no deviations .      |7    |Eligibility criteria: Describe the animal species to be included in the review (e.g. only mice, vertebrates, large animals)
-8
-Eligibility criteria: Describe the animal model to be included in the review (methods of disease induction, age, sex, etc.)
+.      |8    |Eligibility criteria: Describe the animal model to be included in the review (methods of disease induction, age, sex, etc.)

-9
-Eligibility criteria: Describe the intervention/exposure of interest 10
+.      |9    |Eligibility criteria: Describe the intervention/exposure of interest
-Eligibility criteria: Describe the comparators and/or control population 11
-Eligibility criteria: Describe the primary outcomes of interest (what is being measured/assessed in primary studies)
+.      |10   |Eligibility criteria: Describe the comparators and/or control population .      |11   |Eligibility criteria: Describe the primary outcomes of interest (what is being measured/assessed in primary studies)
-12
-Eligibility criteria: Describe the timing (prevention vs rescue) of intervention, IF applicable
-13
-Indicate where a full search strategy of all data bases OR representative search strategy can be accessed
+.      |12   |Eligibility criteria: Describe the timing (prevention vs rescue) of intervention, IF applicable .      |13   |Indicate where a full search strategy of all data bases OR representative search strategy can be accessed .      |14   |Describe inclusion limits (years conducted, language, AND publication type) .      |15   |Describe the study screening/selection process a Report the platform used to screen and select studies (Excel, Access, DistillerSR, SyRF)
-14
-Describe inclusion limits (years conducted, language, AND publication type) 15
-Describe the study screening/selection process a
-Report the platform used to screen and select studies (Excel, Access, DistillerSR, SyRF)
-16
-State the number of independent screeners
-17
-Describe methods for extracting numerical data from reports (e.g. data in bar graph, or non-text presentation), IF applicable * a
-Report the platform and tools used to extract numerical data (Graph2data, Engauge)
+.      |16   |State the number of independent screeners .      |17   |Describe methods for extracting numerical data from reports (e.g. data in bar graph, or non-text presentation), IF applicable * a Report the platform and tools used to extract numerical data (Graph2data, Engauge)
-18
-Report number of independent reviewers extracting data 19
-Describe methods and tool used to measure study quality/risk of bias in individual studies (e.g. SYRCLE tool, CAMARADES tool) 20
+.      |18   |Report number of independent reviewers extracting data .      |19   |Describe methods and tool used to measure study quality/risk of bias in individual studies (e.g. SYRCLE tool, CAMARADES tool)
-Describe methods to assess construct validity in individual studies 21
-Describe methods for assessing publication bias of included studies, IF applicable
-22
-Describe methods for synthesizing the quantitative effect measures of included studies (e.g. risk ratio, mean difference), IF applicable * 23
+.      |20   |Describe methods to assess construct validity in individual studies .      |21   |Describe methods for assessing publication bias of included studies, IF applicable .      |22   |Describe methods for synthesizing the quantitative effect measures of included studies (e.g. risk ratio, mean difference), IF applicable *
-Describe methods for any data transformation needed to make extracted data suitable for analysis (e.g. only sample size range), IF applicable * 24
+.      |23   |Describe methods for any data transformation needed to make extracted data suitable for analysis (e.g. only sample size range), IF applicable *
-Describe methods for handling shared control groups (common issue in analysis of preclinical studies), IF applicable *
+.      |24   |Describe methods for handling shared control groups (common issue in analysis of preclinical studies), IF applicable *
-26

-25
-Describe methods for assessing heterogeneity between individual studies, IF applicable *
-26
-Describe methods for handling effect sizes over multiple time points (e.g.

-used all time points or latest time point), IF applicable * 27
+.      |25   |Describe methods for assessing heterogeneity between individual studies, IF applicable * .      |26   |Describe methods for handling effect sizes over multiple time points (e.g. used all time points or latest time point), IF applicable *
-Describe methods for sub-group and sensitivity analysis, IF applicable *

-### Results

-28

-Report the number of included reports (individual references/publication) included in the review

-a
-Provides a list or table of individual studies with data or references 29
-Report the number of eligible experiments included in the analysis (eligible animal experiments in individual reports)
+.      |27   |Describe methods for sub-group and sensitivity analysis, IF applicable * Results|28   |Report the number of included reports (individual references/publication) included in the review .      |a    |Provides a list or table of individual studies with data or references .      |29   |Report the number of eligible experiments included in the analysis (eligible animal experiments in individual reports)
-30
-Include a PRISMA flow diagram (or equivalent) of study selection process 31
+.      |30   |Include a PRISMA flow diagram (or equivalent) of study selection process 31
 Study characteristics: Report animal species
 32